Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Sell when the price breaks below the support level.
 Take entry there, keep your stop loss above the previous high, and your take profit below the previous low.

-9. Rising Wedge pattern
+9. Rising Wedge trading patterns

-This chart pattern looks like a bearish reversal pattern that forms during an uptrend.
+These trading patterns look like a bearish reversal pattern that forms during an uptrend.
 This pattern can be identified easily when the market makes higher highs and higher lows.

-• What it means: it’s a clear Signal of a downward reversal and the end of an uptrend.
+• What it means: it’s a clear signal of a downward reversal and the end of an uptrend.

 • How to Trade: Sell when the price breaks its recent low.
 Take entry there, keep your stop loss at the previous high and your take profit at the previous low.